wildabeast/appmaker/readme.md

 Like the browser's built in prompt method, but gives the user a bigger textarea for writing.

 ```
-TextPrompt('Some textarea like thing', 'Default value', callback)
+TextPrompt.open('Some textarea like thing', 'Default value', callback)
 ```

 #### Flasher